kiarashgl/KnowFIRES/README.md

 tar -xf index.tar.gz
 ```

-Further, you shall run the preprocessing scripts to prepare the metda data for all the entities in the knowledge graph as follows:
+Further, you shall run the preprocessing scripts to prepare the meta data for all the entities in the knowledge graph as follows:
 ```
 python backend/preprocessing.py
 ```